Our stories and relationships in our community.

-Repost from The Jewish Post
+Repost from The Jerusalem Post

 The Genesis Prize Foundation’s Breaking Barriers competition winners plan to use their grants to support people with disabilities in the Jewish world.